 There are no fixed rules about cleaning your filter media.
-It depends on factors such as the type of aquarium you have, its size, filter type, fish type, and the media type as well.
-Nonetheless, there is a general pointer you can follow to clean your different media types.
+It depends on factors such as the type of aquarium you have, its size, filter type, fish type, and media type.
+Nonetheless, there is a general pointer you can follow in cleaning your different media types.
 Let us see.

 You have to specific and careful while cleaning the bio media.
 This is because it is not necessary to clean them, as it may kill the beneficial bacteria.
 You need to keep in mind that you do not kill off the good bacteria.

 Thus, you will only need to clean off the surface using some de-chlorinated water.